Lott Cemetery

 After gaining independence, Goliad County continued to grow and develop.
 The area became an important hub for ranching and agriculture, particularly in the production of cattle, cotton, and peanuts.
 Today, Goliad County is known for its rich historical heritage and its thriving tourism industry, drawing visitors with its impressive historic sites and events that commemorate the region's past.

-This timeline provides a concise overview of the key events in the history of Goliad County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Goliad County, Texas.

 • 1821 - Mexican Revolutionary General Martín Perfecto de Cos granted land to empresario Martín De León in what is now Goliad County